Central Asia tightens restrictions as coronavirus spreads

 The Turkmen government, which earlier suspended all international flights, has made no official announcements on the scope and duration of the new restrictions.

-The government of Kyrgyzstan, where the number of coronavirus cases doubled overnight to 12, said on Saturday it was locking down the provincial districts where the infection had been diagnosed.
-(Reporting by Olzhas Auyezov Additional reporting by Mukhammadsharif Mamatkulov in Tashkent and Marat Gurt in Ashgabat; editing by Jane Wardell)
+The government of Kyrgyzstan, where the number of coronavirus cases doubled overnight to 12, said on Saturday it was considering declaring a state of emergency from Sunday and has already locked down the provincial districts where the infection had been diagnosed.

+Reporting by Olzhas Auyezov; Additional reporting by Mukhammadsharif Mamatkulov in Tashkent, Olga Dzyubenko in Bishkek and Marat Gurt in Ashgabat; editing by Jane Wardell and Alexander Smith